irosyadi/irosyadi.github.io/_v_recycle_bin/20200821/todo_markdown/markdown_1.md

 ---
 layout: default
 author: irosyadi
-title:  Getting Started about Markdown
+title:  Title
-date: 2020-07-01 21:14:33
+date: 2020-08-11 04:29:23
-path: /markdown
+path: /folder
-category: markdown
-tags: markdown
+tags: tag tag
-draft: false
 ---

-# Getting Started about Markdown
+# Mengenal Markdown

+## Sejarah Menulis dan Format Penulisan

+Pada awalnya kita menggores tanah atau batu untuk sekedar menuliskan.
+Lalu

-## What's Markdown?
+## Apa itu Markdown?

+Markdown adalah bahasa *markup* ringan yang dipakai untuk memformat teks dalam dokumen.

-Markdown is a lightweight markup language that you can use to add formatting elements to plaintext text documents.
+is a lightweight markup language that you can use to add formatting elements to plaintext text documents.
 Created by [John Gruber](https://daringfireball.net/projects/markdown/) in 2004, Markdown is now one of the world's most popular markup languages.

 Using Markdown is different than using a [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) editor.
 In an application like Microsoft Word, you click buttons to format words and phrases, and the changes are visible immediately.
 Markdown isn't like that.
 When you create a Markdown-formatted file, you add Markdown syntax to the text to indicate which words and phrases should look different.